We have always said that there is no I in TEAM….but after a long search, we found it in the A hole.

 I for “Integration”: How interdisciplinary TEAM treatment creates unparalleled opportunities for health and wellness

 Many of us have taken multiple versions of courses focused on improving airway health….especially and including those of us who treat patients young and old everyday with guided facial growth, pain and sleep related concerns.
 Many of us thought that we had a good grasp on airway function after countless courses and lectures on growing airways and supporting the airways.

 Dr. Darick Nordstrom began his journey in dental sleep medicine before anyone else was even aware of the dental influence on airway function.
 During this journey, his comprehensive understanding of "airway dentistry" has rapidly evolved into a much deeper understanding of what actually controls and influences airway function.
 (Here’s a hint: It’s not always the size that matters)

-For a look “Beyond the Airway” with tools not shared at any other courses until now, please register quickly.
-This course promises to reflect the most recent and relevant research and technologies while honoring the tried and true principles of human function and physiology.
+For a look “Beyond the Airway” with tools not shared at most airway focused courses, please register quickly.
+This course will reflect the most recent and relevant research and technologies while honoring the tried and true principles of human function and physiology.

 Introduction to Course Concepts